Chadi960/restaurant-ordering-app/README.md

 # Restaurant-ordering-app

-This is a Node.js application that serves as a backend for a restaurant online ordering application, supporting role-based authentication based on JWT with refresh tokens
+This is a Node.js application that serves as a backend for a restaurant online ordering application, supporting role-based authentication based on JWT with refresh tokens.
+The app is connected to a MongoDB Atlas Cloud database.

 There's only "Admin" and "User" roles.